-If you are intending to make a complaint, please ensure you have read through our policy and and procedures outlined below.
+If you are intending to make a complaint, please ensure you have read through our policy and procedures outlined below.

 You can complain if:

-If your complaint relates to a statutory process such as planning permission, the issuing of a penalty charge notice etc, whereby there is an appeals process available, the complaint will not be dealt with under the Council’s complaints procedure.
+If your complaint relates to a statutory process such as planning permission, the issuing of a penalty charge notice etc, there is an appeals process available, the complaint will not be dealt with under the Council’s complaints procedure.